Funding

 For over 425 years, we have been using the land and assets set aside by our founder, Archbishop John Whitgift, to generate income which we reinvest into the local community.
 One of our missions is to ensure that John Whitgift Foundation creates a charitable legacy through education and care and helps to build a brighter future for the Croydon community as a whole.

 We have a large property portfolio built upon the original parcels of farmland that John Whitgift left us: from Grade I listed historical sites like the Almshouses to more modern commercial buildings in the heart of Croydon.
 Throughout our history, our property portfolio has grown substantially and today we continue to play a key role in the development and regeneration of our local community.
-The rental income we receive allows us to subsidise the care services we offer via our care homes and the Carers’ Information Centre and to provide a substantial amount of bursary assistance to help local children access our outstanding independent schools.
+The rental income we receive allows us to subsidise the care services we offer via our care homes and to provide a substantial amount of bursary assistance to help local children access our outstanding independent schools.